Code-Institute-Submissions/CasinoGame/README.md

 animations, music, sounds and high JavaScript content involved to improve the site functionality.

-Press the link to play [https://tomod24.github.io/CasinoGame/](https://tomod24.github.io/CasinoGame//)
+Click the link to play [hLucky Casino/](https://tomod24.github.io/CasinoGame//)

 * Fun game matching the pairs of cards together